Revolution (TV series): Production

 Executive producer J. J. Abrams told the Los Angeles Times Hero Complex blog that series creator Eric Kripke:

 came to us with an idea that was undeniably good.
 It was such a great premise for a series that it was just that feeling of the misery that you'd feel if you had a chance to be part of that and didn't take advantage of it.
 I'm really looking forward to that show.
 He's so obviously the real deal, and we're just really lucky and honored that he wanted to collaborate with us on it.

 The series – described by its creators as a "romantic swashbuckling sci-fi adventure" – debuted in the United States on September 17, 2012.
 In October 2012, NBC announced it would pick up the series for an additional nine episodes after achieving an average of 9.8 million viewers for the first three episodes.
 After November 26, 2012, Revolution went on hiatus for a holiday break and to catch up on post-production.
 Following this, the show resumed broadcast on March 25, 2013, for the remaining episodes of season 1.

 The role of Rachel Matheson was originally played by Andrea Roth until she was replaced by Elizabeth Mitchell.
 A portion of episode 4 of season 1 was filmed at Freestyle Music Park in Myrtle Beach, South Carolina.

 Revolution was renewed for a full 22-episode second season in April 2013.
 Production for season two moved to Austin, Texas.
 On May 9, 2014, NBC canceled the series after two seasons.

+Post cancellation

+About the show’s cancellation, Eric Kripke said: "Any time a show gets canceled, you shed a tear just because you put so much effort into it.
+I would say looking back, I feel like my primary emotion was relief.
+It was such a hard show, and I forgot every lesson I learned with Supernatural.
+It was completely serialized.
+There was no engine.
+There was no clean path.
+But it was still a network show.
+Like, had that show been an eight-episode streaming show with a bigger budget?
+It would have been called The Last of Us [laughs].
+It would have been good!
+Like, people ask me there, 'What do you think of The Last of Us?'
+I'm like, 'Oh, it's like if Revolution was good.'
+But trying to do 20 episodes of Revolution was just so, so hard and took two years out of my life.
+So as much as I love those actors and missed that show, I didn't miss the feeling that I was slowly dying every day.